xiaonia/kotlin-web-site/pages/docs/reference/generics.md

 These [unchecked casts](typecasts.html#unchecked-casts) can be used when type safety is implied by the high-level program logic but cannot be inferred directly by the compiler.
 The compiler issues a warning on unchecked casts, and at runtime, only the non-generic part is checked (equivalent to `foo as List<*>`).

 The type arguments of generic function calls are also only checked at compile time.
 Inside the function bodies, the type parameters cannot be used for type checks, and type casts to type parameters (`foo as T`) are unchecked.
+However,
-However, [reified type parameters](inline-functions.html#reified-type-parameters) of inline functions are substituted by the actual type arguments in the inlined function body at the call sites and thus can be used for type checks and casts, with the same restrictions for instances of generic types as described above.
+<span style="color:red;">[reified type parameters](inline-functions.html#reified-type-parameters) of inline functions are substituted by the actual
+type arguments in the inlined function body at the call sites and thus can be used for type checks and casts, with the same restrictions for instances of generic types as described above.</span>